redtexts/texts/antagonism_1995_class_analysis.md

 the top managers who commanded its economy, its state and its ideological apparatus.
-The intermediate class between capital and labour was primarily that of the lower managers, whose job it was to rule the enterprises on a day to day basis [^01].
-This recognition of the forms of class power in the USSR leads us directly to an examination of so-called mixed economies such as Britain.
+The intermediate class between capital and labour was primarily that of the lower managers, whose job it was to rule the enterprises on a day to day basis.[^01] This recognition of the forms of class power in the USSR leads us directly to an examination of so-called mixed economies such as Britain.
 In Britain too there is state ownership of certain industries.
 Certainly traditional bourgeois benefit